 The original communards were mostly in their 20’s, and young people will continue to be a central part of this new sort of commune, school of arts, permaculture center, crafting skill-share, wilderness sanctuary, queer retreat, and collective art project formed by many hands.
 An extended community of returning friends and comrades contribute to the daily running and ongoing revival during stays of a week up to a few months.
 Each person on the land asks how their skills/interests/curiosities meet the needs/potentials/resources of Salmon Creek Farm.

 Secluded cabins are rustic but fully furnished with kitchenette, hot water, outdoor shower, outhouse, wood stove, electricity and wifi.
 There is a shared sauna, work area, lounge, kitchen and dining hall for daily communal meals.
 We are also welcoming visits by carpenter/builder-types interested in helping with cabin repairs/renovations in exchange for accommodations.
-We’ll soon begin construction on a communal cooking/dining room with gathering hall implementing traditional and natural building practices (timber framed, cobb-walled, earth-sheltered, passive solar heated).

 The annual calendar is based on seasonal projects and activities in the cabins, woods, gardens, orchard, coast and local landscapes.
 Fall / Winter: harvesting, preserving, trail-blazing, foraging, knitting, writing.
 Spring / Summer: planting, sowing, cultivating, building, tending.
 And always cooking, cleaning, dancing/moving, publishing, repairing, resource/waste managing (water, power, compost, humanure) and exploring, with visits to the neighboring swimming hole when warm and local hot springs when cool…